Paint a Cardinal in Acrylics

-I demonstrated both the right facing and left facing cardinals on my video but here I will just demo the fatter of the two.
+I demonstrated both the right-facing and left-facing cardinals in my video but here I will just demo the fatter of the two.

 Paint a Cardinal Body

 (if you are new here you may wish to visit this post on Basic Brush strokes to understand terminology)